jlumpe/pycyt-old/README.md

 # pycyt

+**pycyt** is a Python API for the analysis of high-throughput flow cytometry data.

+It is currently in the early stages of development.
+See below for a list of current and planned features.

+### What does it do?

-**pycyt** is a Python API for the analysis of flow cytometry data.
-It is intended for users with basic Python knowledge and is based around the [scipy stack](http://www.scipy.org/).
-The goal of the package is to allow the integration of standard flow data analysis methods (file IO, compensation, gating, etc.) with the powerful numerical and scientific computing tools available in Python, or to allow users to easily write their own.
+The purpose of the package is to allow for the integration of standard flow data analysis methods (file IO, compensation, gating, etc.) with the many powerful numerical and scientific computing tools available in Python, or to allow users to easily write their own.

+To this end, **pycyt** provides a simple and flexible API to manipulate flow data and expose it as common Python data types.
+It is based around the [scipy stack](http://www.scipy.org/) and so should work nicely with many other tools right out the box.

+**pycyt** is intended for users with basic Python knowledge.

+### What doesn't it do?

+Currently, there is no built-in GUI.
+This is an API, not an application.
+A level of interactivity is available if used in an environment like [IPython](http://ipython.org/), which enables interactive plots, and it is built with this in mind.

+Instead of being a replacement for, say, FlowJo, **pycyt** could instead be used to load a FlowJo workspace and then perform a more complicated custom analysis on populations you have already defined.

+Eventually, a GUI app with file IO, plotting, and gating will be a feature.
+This will not come until most of the basic features are in place, though.

+### Examples

 If you just want to see it in action, jump over to the [examples](pycyt/examples/) page.
 Otherwise continue below for features, requirements, and installation instructions.

-Note that **pycyt** is currently in the early stages of development.
-See below for a list of current and planned features.

 ### Design goals

+##### Simplicity

-* **Simplicity** - common operations like loading a file, compensating, gating, or showing a plot require a single concise function call with few parameters needed.
+Common operations like loading a file, compensating, gating, or showing a plot require a single concise function call with few parameters needed.

 An emphasis is placed on interactivity with the [IPython console](https://ipython.org/ipython-doc/3/interactive/qtconsole.html) in mind, making exploratory data analysis easy.

+##### Flexibility

-* **Flexibility** - the package is based around the [scipy stack](http://www.scipy.org/), which is already the standard for scientific and numerical computing in Python.
+The package is based around the [scipy stack](http://www.scipy.org/), which is already the standard for scientific and numerical computing in Python.
 The goal here is to do all the flow-specific work for you and then let you perform as complex an analysis as you want using the tools you already know.

 Importantly, components of the package can be as tightly or loosely coupled as you want - you should be able to gate on a generic `numpy.ndarray` or pandas `DataFrame` just as easily as the specialized flow data container object.

+##### Interoperability

-* **Interoperability** - Support for the [Gating-ML](http://flowcyt.sourceforge.net/gating/) standard, so you can import and export your gates, transformations, and compensation matrices to and from other tools.
+Support for the [Gating-ML](http://flowcyt.sourceforge.net/gating/) standard, so you can import and export your gates, transformations, and compensation matrices to and from other tools.
 Importing from FlowJo workspace files is also planned.

+&nbsp;

 Currently **pycyt**'s main focus is on ease of use and portability rather than speed, and it is written in pure Python.
 Since it is based off of numpy performance shouldn't be too shabby, though.
 Performance optimizations are made whenever possible to keep things snappy, and it currently seems to be fast enough for real-time analysis.